 Think of activities such as making railway reservation online, buying Air tickets, bus tickets online or making payments by credit card, debit card, etc.

 For years, promoting Digitalisation has been a Governmental initiative to give all services to every citizen on their web portals or electronically, to make the transactions transparent and smooth.

-The real changes because of Digitalisation are becoming visible today because of the push by govt., which is expected to usher in a new era (like how computerisation did in public as well as private sector almost two decades back).
-Things like paper currency notes will soon be a thing of past.
+The real changes because of Digitalisation are becoming visible today because of the push by govt., which is expected to usher in a new era (like how computerization did in the public as well as private sector almost two decades back).
+Things like paper currency notes will soon be a thing of the past.

-Slowly we are moving towards Digitalisation of Indian Economy with new steps and initiatives.
+Slowly we are moving towards the Digitalisation of the Indian Economy with new steps and initiatives.

 “Ab cash saath rakhna jaruri nahi, sab payment phone se ho jati hai” or we don’t have to carry cash all payments can make through phone.